 New Zealand Fur Seals

-The New Cathedral Rocks viewing platform allows you to get closer to the resident New Zealand Fur Seals colony whilst they flip and play together in the bay and enjoy basking on the rocks.
-Spot the colony from the New Catherdral Rocks viewing platform.
-The Cathedral Rocks waters are closed to diving and boating.
-You can ride to Cathedral Rocks by bike or jump on the Island Explorer bus.
+The New Cathedral Rocks viewing platform allows you to get closer to the resident New Zealand Fur Seals colony without disturbing them whilst they flip and play together in the bay and enjoy basking on the rocks.
+Please be safe and don't climb down the steep cliff to get closer.
+The Cathedral Rocks waters are closed to diving and boating (see water closures here).
+Ride to Cathedral Rocks by bike or jump on the Island Explorer bus.
 Find out how to interact with New Zealand Fur Seals.

 Spot a pod of Bottlenose dolphins feeding & surfing in Salmon Bay (north).